DEMYSTIFYING THE PALEO DIET: EATING LIKE A CAVEMAN SHOULDN'T BE ROCKET SCIENCE

-I’ll hardly assert that having read the above makes me some sort of an expert on the subject of paleolithic dieting, but I’ve done a tremendous amount of research into the actual archaeology and into the evolution of fruits and vegetables, which puts me heads and shoulders above all but perhaps three of the above listed authors.
-Before we delve into the actual archaeology, however, I felt it necessary to employ some aid from renowned internet paleo author J. Stanton, author of Gnoll Credo, to help me flesh out the divisions in the paleo community.
+I’ll hardly assert that having read the above makes me some sort of an expert about paleolithic dieting.
+I’ve done a tremendous amount of research into the actual archaeology and into the evolution of fruits and vegetables.
+Which puts me heads and shoulders above all but perhaps three of the above listed authors.
+However, I felt it necessary to employ some aid from renowned internet paleo author J. Stanton, author of Gnoll Credo, to help me flesh out the divisions in the paleo community.
 You know, so I can eviscerate half of the internet for being the dumbasses they are thereafter.
-As such, the following portion was cowritten by both Stanton and myself.
+As such, the following portion was cowritten by both Stanton and I.

-Primal is Mark Sisson’s brainchild, and is explained in his book Primal Blueprint.
-Primal includes all of the Traditional paleo foods with the inexplicable additions of white potatoes (an explanation on why white potatoes aren’t paleo is forthcoming.
+Mark Sisson’s explained this in his book Primal Blueprint.
+It includes all of the Traditional paleo foods.
+With the inexplicable additions of white potatoes (an explanation on why white potatoes isn’t paleo is forthcoming.
 Just keep yer britches on.), dairy if you tolerate it well, and gluten-free soy sauce is OK.
-Though he’s apparently a glutard, his diet is fat-tolerant, as his general recommendation for carbs is around 150g/day depending on one’s goals.
-Completely counter to Audette, for whom cheating on a diet is tantamount to (and possibly worse than) cheating on one’s spouse, primal is more tolerant of occasional cheating (the famous “80/20 rule”).
+Though he’s apparently a glutard, his diet is fat-tolerant.
+As his general recommendation for carbs is around 150g/day depending on one’s goals.
+Completely counter to Audette, for whom cheating on a diet is tantamount to cheating on one’s spouse.
+Primal is more tolerant of occasional cheating (the famous “80/20 rule”).
 It’s essentially paleo-lite for housewives.
-In spite of that, Sisson was the first paleo source to cover issues like sleep and exercise in addition to diet, which makes his approach not entirely crap.
+Despite that, Sisson was the first paleo source to cover issues like sleep and exercise in addition to diet, which makes his approach not entirely crap.

-The PHD is essentially Primal with the addition of white rice and a few other tropical “safe starches” (e.g. cassava, sago, taro, tapioca).
+The PHD is essentially Primal with the addition of white rice and a few other tropical “safe starches”.
 This diet recommends a starting point of appx.
 15-20% protein, 50-60% fat, and 20-30% carbs, with modifications to suit various specific goals like hypertrophy or weight loss.
-It’s focused on nutrients like a fat kid with Prader-Willi syndrome on an ice cream cone, with specific recommendations for quantities of organ meats, bone broths, fatty fish and shellfish, etc. It’s more in line with Audette, even if the food choices aren’t, because the PHD is less tolerant of outright cheating but more tolerant to occasional low-fructose sweeteners like dextrose and rice syrup.
+It’s focused on nutrients like a fat kid with Prader-Willi syndrome on an ice cream cone.
+Specific recommendations for quantities of organ meats, bone broths, fatty fish, and shellfish, etc. It’s more in line with Audette, even if the food choices aren’t.
+The PHD is less tolerant of outright cheating but more tolerant to occasional low-fructose sweeteners like dextrose and rice syrup.

-Autoimmune paleo was essentially traditional paleo minus all of the nightshade vegetables such as tomatoes, all peppers, both sweet and hot, eggplant, white potatoes, and the few common allergens remaining in a paleo diet, like eggs, nuts, and shellfish.
-This diet was typically only used by people with autoimmune disorders like rheumatoid arthritis, and although it was generally very helpful for them, it fell out of fashion faster than two polo shirts worn at once with popped collars.
+Autoimmune paleo was essentially traditional paleo minus all the nightshade vegetables.
+Such as tomatoes, all peppers, both sweet and hot, eggplant, white potatoes, and the few common allergens remaining in a paleo diet, like eggs, nuts, and shellfish.
+This diet was typically only used by people with autoimmune disorders like rheumatoid arthritis.
+Although it was generally very helpful for them.
+It fell out of fashion faster than two polo shirts worn at once with popped collars.

-Though these diets are all fairly disparate, they have a number of critical features in common:
+Though these diets are all disparate, they have several critical features in common:

 - No grains.
-That means no bread, no cereal, no crackers, no tortillas or chips.
+That means no bread, no cereal, no crackers, no tortillas, or chips.
 (Exception: Perfect Health Diet allows white rice in moderation.)
 Grains (wheat, corn, rice, barley, oats, rye, and other seeds and grasses) weren’t eaten much in the paleolithic because they require milling and long cooking to be made edible.
-Raw grain plus water essentially equals paper mache, and there’s not a primate on Earth that can eat paper mache without crapping their proverbial pants.
+Raw grain plus water essentially equals paper mache.
+There’s not a primate on Earth that can eat paper mache without crapping their proverbial pants.